FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 If you run TYPO3 in :doc:`Composer mode <t3install:QuickInstall/Composer/Index>`,
-you have to specify and configure a `local path repository <https://getcomposer.org/doc/05-repositories.md#path>`_ and copy the generated extension to this local path.
+you have to specify and configure a `local path repository <https://getcomposer.org/doc/05-repositories.md#path>`_ and move the generated extension to this local path.

 The local path repository is normally configured as follows: